Schlieffen Plan: Analysis

 Schlieffen was faced by a contradiction between strategy and national policy and advocated a short war based on Vernichtungsstrategie, because of the probability of a long one.
 Given the recent experience of military operations in the Russo-Japanese War, Schlieffen resorted to an assumption that international trade and domestic credit could not bear a long war and this tautology justified Vernichtungsstrategie.
 Grand strategy, a comprehensive approach to warfare that took in economics and politics as well as military considerations, was beyond the capacity of the Great General Staff (as it was among the general staffs of rival powers).
-Moltke (the Younger) found that he could not dispense with Schlieffen's offensive concept, because of the objective constraints that had led to it.
+Moltke the Younger found that he could not dispense with Schlieffen's offensive concept, because of the objective constraints that had led to it.
 Moltke was less certain and continued to plan for a short war, while urging the civilian administration to prepare for a long one, which only managed to convince people that he was indecisive.

-By 1913, Moltke (the Younger) had a staff of 650 men, to command an army five times greater than that of 1870, which would move on double the railway mileage [90000 km], relying on delegation of command, to cope with the increase in numbers and space and the decrease in the time available to get results.
+By 1913, Moltke had a staff of 650 men, to command an army five times greater than that of 1870, which would move on double the railway mileage [90000 km], relying on delegation of command to cope with the increase in numbers and space and the decrease in the time available to get results.
 Auftragstaktik led to the stereotyping of decisions at the expense of flexibility to respond to the unexpected, something increasingly likely after first contact with the opponent.
 Moltke doubted that the French would conform to Schlieffen's more optimistic assumptions.
 In May 1914 he said, "I will do what I can.
 We are not superior to the French." and on the night of 30/31 July 1914, remarked that if Britain joined the anti-German coalition, no-one could foresee the duration or result of the war.